ProjectBots/StreamRaidersBot/README.md

 hit enter, a browser will open where you login to StreamRaiders.
 let the website load, then just close the browser.
 wait a few seconds until you see the profile.
-press the play button and whatch how it farms for you.
+press the play button and watch how it farms for you.

 to prevent bans this bot will wait 100 - 720 sec before it checks the raids again.